DataIntellectTech/TorQ/docs/unittesting.md

 true,0,0,q,1~count heartbeat,1,,"Check that a row has been added to the heartbeat table"
 ```

 These tests simply check that certain process variables have been set properly and test the UPD function, and these are triggered similarly to the previous set, except that an RDB process is used to load in the tests rather than a 'blank' test process.
-Here, the `-proctype` is an RDB, which loads in the code in `${KDBCODE}/processes/rdb.q` as well as any code in the `${KDBCODE}/rdb/` folder, so that the process logic can be tested.
+Here, the `-proctype` is an RDB, which loads in the code in the `${KDBCODE}/rdb/` folder as well as any common code, so that the process logic can be tested.
 The `procname` can be anything you want:

 ```shell
 $ q ${TORQHOME}/torq.q -proctype rdb -procname rdb1 -test /path/to/my/tests -debug